iconifyit/json-to-model/README.md

 #### Example command-line usage:

-Notice that you can pass as many file paths as you want.
-The file paths point to the JSON description files for the classes to be created.
+Currently `json-to-js-model` can only process a single file at a time.
+The final RC version will include support for multiple input files and directory inputs.

 ```bash
 node cli.js ./path/to/item.json ./path/to/collection.json